diablodale/dp.kinect/README.md

 	warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ****************************************************************************

-Documentation is available at the wiki https://github.com/diablodale/dp.kinect/wiki
+Full setup and documentation is available at the wiki https://github.com/diablodale/dp.kinect/wiki

-Initially written and tested using:
+Most recently written and tested using:
 - Windows 7 64-bit Service Pack 1
 - Microsoft Visual C++ 2010 Express Version 10.0.40219.1 SP1Rel
-- Microsoft Kinect SDK v1.5
+- Microsoft Kinect SDK v1.6
-- Max/MSP/Jitter 6.0.7 for Windows
+- Max/MSP/Jitter 6.0.8 for Windows
 - Max/MSP/Jitter SDK 6.0.4 for Windows

 Features